GerlechJen/Credit_Risk_Analysis/README.md

 Precision is a measure of how reliable a positive classification is.
 It measures what percentage of the predicted values are correct.
 For this analysis, the precision for the high risk was always very low.
 It means the errors in predicting high risks is very high.
 The highest precision obtained was 0.09 using the AdaBoost model.
 This precision is not good enough for bad loan applications as it implies that amongst the people predicted to be high risk, just 9% of them are actually high risk clients.
 This is not good for business as it means that a lot of good clients will be turned away.

-The recall of 0.92 means that 92% of high risks were predicted which is very good considering just 8% could not be predicted  However, as explained earlier accuracy score and f1 score are the best options for detecting the efficiency of our model.
+The recall of 0.92 means that 92% of high risks were predicted which is very good considering just 8% of high risk clients could not be predicted.
+However, as explained earlier accuracy score and f1 score are the best options for detecting the efficiency of our model.
 Although the accuracy score was very high at **0.93** the f1 score for high risk prediction was very low at just **0.16** which implies that there is no balance between the recall and precision of the high risk

 In summary, I will not recommend using any of these algorithms, as they were all unable to efficiently predict high risk and low risk clients.